mindspore-ai/docs/tutorials/application/source_en/cv/vit.md

 ## Introduction of ViT

 In recent years, the development of natural language processing models has been greatly facilitated by the development of models based on Self-Attention (SAA) structures, especially the proposal of Transformer model.
-Due to its computational efficiency and scalability, Transformers has been able to train models of unprecedented size with over 100B parameters.
+Due to its computational efficiency and scalability, Transformer has been able to train models of unprecedented size with over 100B parameters.

 ViT is the convergence result of two fields: natural language processing and computer vision.
 It can still achieve good results on image classification tasks without relying on convolutional operations.